laravel/docs/cashier-paddle.md

 Laravel Cashier Paddle provides an expressive, fluent interface to [Paddle's](https://paddle.com) subscription billing services.
 It handles almost all of the boilerplate subscription billing code you are dreading.
 In addition to basic subscription management, Cashier can handle: coupons, swapping subscription, subscription "quantities", cancellation grace periods, and more.

-While working with Cashier we recommend you also refer to Paddle's [user guides](https://developer.paddle.com/guides) and [API documentation](https://developer.paddle.com/api-reference/intro).
+While working with Cashier we recommend you also review Paddle's [user guides](https://developer.paddle.com/guides) and [API documentation](https://developer.paddle.com/api-reference/intro).

 <a name="upgrading-cashier"></a>
 ## Upgrading Cashier